dwoo-project/docs/documentation/1.2/extending-dwoo.md

 These plugins may be implemented as user-defined functions or standalone classes, and can be either manually added at run-time via Dwoo’s `addPlugin()` method or automatically loaded by the Dwoo autoloader.

+To illustrate, consider the following script, which sets up a simple plugin to manipulate email addresses:
 <div class="code-box">
 <header>index.php</header>
 {% highlight php %}